-While the ProCard is a convenient method for purchasing goods, it does not signal a change in policy regarding compliance with Hampshire's contract suppliers.
-If the desired item is available on an established MHEC, or College contract, it must be purchased from the contract vendor.
+While the purchasing card is a convenient method for purchasing goods, it does not signal a change in policy regarding compliance with Hampshire College's contract suppliers.
+If the desired item is available on an established MHEC or E&I contract, it must be purchased from the contract vendor.
 More information on MHEC and E & I can be found below.

-The purchasing office is responsible for the bidding and issuing of contracts that will provide Hampshire with the "least total cost" arrangements for consumable goods from outside vendors.
+The purchasing office is responsible for the bidding and issuing of contracts that will provide Hampshire College with the "least total cost" arrangements for consumable goods from outside vendors.
 When taking bids for contracts, the purchasing office not only considers the vendor's line item pricing for the product, but also the vendor's: